 A Scandinavian invention, the push knife is similar to a drawknife in that it has a blade attached by two handles on either side.
 Using a push knife is different in the way that you are expected to force the edge away from your body instead of pulling it toward you.
 Unlike a drawknife, the handles come straight out from the sides, which allows you to either push or pull the knife.
 I normally use the knife in the manner that gets the job done—meaning on occasion I will draw the knife toward me rather than push.

 Technically, scorps are not drawknives.
 However, in terms of looks and use you can’t help but lump them in the same family.
 I have a chair maker’s scorp that is designed to hollow out the seats of chairs.
-On older chairs is a slight depression in the shape of a person’s butt.
+On older chairs is a slight depression where the person sits.
 A chair maker’s scorp was used to produce the shape.
 The tool operates just like a drawknife except it has a shorter blade with a more pronounced arch.

-Last, keep it oiled.
-Even the newer ones are not made from new hi-tech steels.
+Lastly, keep it oiled.
+Even the newer ones are not made from new high-tech steels.
 Most are from simple carbon stock and a light coat of oil goes a long way.
 Among others, Flexcut offers a contemporary drawknife.